aarthi31/gutmicrobiome/README.md

 6. `MediaConditions` - Has all the seed metabolite constituents of DMEM, HF and minimal glucose conditions.

 ## Citation
-Aarthi Ravikrishnan & Karthik Raman, Unraveling microbial interactions in the gut microbiome *(submitted for publication)*
+Aarthi Ravikrishnan & Karthik Raman, Unraveling microbial interactions in the gut microbiome *(submitted)*